-- recommendation or a reference in the future when you need one. - Because professors are often well connected within their field, they may know of a job, internship, or research possibility you otherwise may not learn about.
+- Because professors are often well connected within their field, they may know of a job, internship, or research possibility you otherwise may not learn about.
 A professor who knows you is a valuable part of your network.
 Networking is very important for future job searches and other opportunities.
 In fact, most jobs are found through networking, not through classified ads or online job postings. - Think about what it truly means to be educated: how one thinks, understands society and the world, and responds to problems and new situations.
 Much of this learning occurs outside the classroom.
 Talking with your highly educated professors can be among your most meaningful experiences in college.